racheltanxueqi/Python-with-Pokemon-API/README.md

 - Option 1: Coding style and storage schema is extensible

-    To allow making api call and storing of response from `pokemon/name` and `pokemon/id` as well as in the future, more search options`ability/id`, `types/id`
+    To allow making api call and storing of response from `pokemon/name` and `pokemon/id` as well as in the future, more search options `ability/id`, `types/id`
-    - First layer key is the category, pokemon for now and future, could including key such as ability or types
+    - First layer key is the category, `pokemon` for now and future, could including key such as `ability` or `types`
     - Second layer key is the searched value.
-With the assumption that searching via name and id returns the same data content, I will just both name and id as the keys regardless of the searched value is a name or id.
-This is the reduce the number of api call of the same content.
+      *With the assumption that searching via name and id returns the same data content*, I will just store both name and id as the keys regardless of the searched value is a name or id.
+This is to reduce the number of api call that will return the same content.
     - The final layer which is the second layer key's value consists of a dictionary of the information I am storing.
 This consists of `last_stored_value`, processed `data` which is discussed in DD1.